wkorol/vcs-import-project/README.md

 # VCS IMPORT PROJECT
-Application gets data from Github API and imports to it's own database, then displays the imported data.
+Application gets data from Github API and Bitbucket API via symfony command and imports to it's own database, then displays the imported data in the tables.
+App has also it's own API.

 ## How to run